k1r0s/angular2-srp-showcase/README.md

 }
 ```
 - our component should implement DialogHolder
-- in this case any method can trigger OpenDialogBehavior so we need to decorate that method, that's all.
+- in this case any method can trigger OpenDialog so we need to decorate that method, that's all.
 Note that in the advice we check if `onDialogClose` is defined on annotated instance we subscribe that function.
 - also if an exception is declared by another advice then errorDialogComponent will be rendered instead.

 > There are more examples like 'method cache', 'loading-dialog', 'exception handling'.. more to come